tswicegood/Demo-Day-Presentation/README.md

 	- Talk about why you picked the project that you did.
 Ideally this will be in story form (5-6 sentences) focusing on your connection to the topic and the problem that you're solving or other motivating reason for picking this topic.
 Out of all of the possible ideas, why did you pick this one?
 Bonus points if your story relates back to your introduction of yourself in some way.

 2. Talk about your process (the "how")
 	- Talk about the process you went through to come up with your idea and how you executed it.
-You won't always be speaking to a technical audience, so the how should tease at the technical aspects while not totally overwhelming an HR person with no programming experience.
+You won't always be speaking to a technical audience, so "the how" should tease at the technical aspects while not totally overwhelming an HR person with no programming experience.
 If someone is interested in your tech specifically, they will ask for more details.
 Give those tech people something to ask about if they're curious, but don't spend too much time on it.
 	- Talk about all of the other aspects of how your final project came to fruition.
 Weave in any relavent experiences that you had throughout the course that informed how you approached the project.
 Did you learn anything from the group project or client project that you used in your final project?
 	- Feel free to talk about user stories, wire frames, data modeling, etc. These are all parts of your process.

 3. Talk about your project (the "what")
 	- Pulling the first two points together, tell your audience what your final product is.
-This should be a one sentence description of what your thing does.
+This should be a *one sentence description* of what your thing does.
+The goal here is to give them context but it's much better to show "what" you made rather than try to explain it.
 	- Demo your product.
 Try to maintain eye contact with the audience, don't hunch over the keyboard.
 Make sure you are pre-logged in.
 Nobody cares that you can log in, that is assumed.
 	- The best demos are in story form.
 "Imagine Sally is going to the grocery store for the first time after discovering she has a food allergy..." and proceed to walk them through the features of your app.
 As the character in your story encounters a problem show how the app can help to solve it.